nthiery/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 This approach "worked", but was still fairly clumsy and error-prone.
 In order to make the experience as transparent as possible a fair amount of automation of Docker was needed.
-This could get particularly tricky in cases where the user also uses Docker directly, and accidentally interferes with the Sage Docker installation.
+This could get particularly tricky in cases where the user also used Docker directly, and accidentally interfered with the Sage Docker installation.
 Handling issues like file system and network port mapping, while possible, was even more complicated.
 What's worse, running Linux images in Docker for Windows still requires